prathimacode-hub/Awesome_Python_Scripts/ImageProcessingScripts/Editor App/README.md

 # Editor APP

+## Aim

+The aim of the project is to modify the images according to the user needs.
+It allows user to change the image to blur, contrast, brightness and make images to flip flop, rotate and adding border.

 ## Purpose

 The purpose of this project is that we can easily make changes and edit according to our on style.